Valorant weapon tier list – ranking the best guns for the current patch

 • Reload Speed: 2.5

 The Guardian sits below the Phantom and Vandal in terms of combat prowess.
-It doesn’t have a powerful scope but the semi-automatic rifle can still deal lethal headshots.
+It doesn’t have a powerful scope, but the semi-automatic rifle can still deal lethal headshots.
 It’s great for checking smokes thanks to how much damage it can deal.
-Its low fire rate can’t contest with most rifles so make every shot count.
-While it can knock out a light-armored player in two shots, most players prefer the new Outlaw to this rifle.
+Its low fire rate can’t contest with most rifles so you have to make every shot count.
+With decent aim, it’s a great alternative pick over other rifles, especially when you can’t full-buy.
+With great damage across all ranges, the Guardian can knock out light-armoured enemies in just two body hits.

 • Cost: 950 credits